eutro/Chirp/README.md

 Thus, you will have to build LLVM from source yourself, or [find someone else who has done so for you](https://github.com/vovkos/llvm-package-windows).

-Also, currently the source doesn't compile with MSVC.
-If you have a Windows PC and could help fix that it would be appreciated.

 # Compiling something

 The `bin/chirp2llvm` target emits LLVM IR in plain text on input from stdin.